H. pylori in the Stomach: A Cancer Risk

 - Autoimmune gastritis

-- Duodenal (first part of the small intestine) ulcers
+- Ulcers in the duodenum (first part of the small intestine)

 - Gastric mucosa-associated lymphoid tissue (MALT) lymphoma